 I work on issues in the philosophy of mind and action and epistemology.
 Two main interests are: the role of perceptual experience in providing for perceptual knowledge, and the nature of self-knowledge.
 In both areas, I’m particularly interested in how we should think about the relation and interaction between the various ‘disciplines’ that have a stake in them: the philosophy of mind and epistemology; philosophy and psychology; commonsense epistemology and philosophical epistemology.
 Related areas of interest include: intentional action and its explanation; causal understanding; the development of a ‘theory of mind’; knowledge of other minds; skepticism and transcendental arguments; understanding delusions; Kant.

-I came to Warwick as a research fellow in the AHRC interdisciplinary project on Consciousness and Self-consciousness.
-I was co-director of the interdisciplinary project on Causal Understanding, and served as a member of the committee of the European Society for Philosophy and Psychology.
-I'm an associated partner of NormCon (Understanding the Normative Dimensions of Human Conduct: Conceptual and Developmental Issues), a member of Second Person project at Warwick, and I'm co-directing (with Glenda Satne) a project on 'Joint Practical Knowledge: Shared Agency and Knowledge of Other Minds', and one (with Gianfranco Soldati, Fribourg) on Perception, Rationality and Self-Knowledge.
+I came to Warwick as a research fellow in the AHRC interdisciplinary project on Consciousness and Self-Consciousness.
+I was subsequently co-director of the Wiarwick-based interdisciplinary project on Causal Understanding, and an associated partner of NormCon (Understanding the Normative Dimensions of Human Conduct: Conceptual and Developmental Issues).
+I'm a member of Second Person project at Warwick, and I'm co-directing (with Glenda Satne) a project on 'Joint Practical Knowledge: Shared Agency and Knowledge of Other Minds', and one (with Gianfranco Soldati, Fribourg) on Perception, Rationality and Self-Knowledge.